A new video editor, plus enhanced editing features

 There are now more than 30 controls, but a good place to start is with cropping and straightening the frame to focus more on the subject.
 And if the scene is poorly exposed, you can adjust the brightness to make your video shine.

-The new video editing features are already available in Google Photos on iOS and will be rolling out to most Android users in the coming weeks.
+The new video editing features will be rolling out to most Android users in the coming weeks.
 We’ll also bring the redesigned editor to iOS devices in the coming months.

 Enhanced editing features for Google One members